terales/blackbird-docs/src/content/docs/apps/Blackbird Utilities.mdx

 - **Unzip files** takes a ZIP archive and extracts the files inside into multiple files in Blackbird.
 - **Compare file contents** returns whether the content of the given files are equal or not.

+### TBX files
+- **Reduce multilingual glossary to bilingual** Convert a multilingual TBX file to bilingual by keeping only the specified language pair.

 ### XLIFF files

 - **Replace XLIFF source with target** Swap `source` and `target` contents, exchange language attributes, and optionally remove target elements or set a new target language.